Oxford Township, Erie County, Ohio: Geography

-No municipalities are located in Oxford Township, although the unincorporated community of Bloomingville lies in the northern part of the township.
+No municipalities are located in Oxford Township, although the census-designated place of Bloomingville lies in the northern part of the township.

 Oxford Township is part of the Firelands, which in turn is part of the Connecticut Western Reserve.

 Topography

 Oxford Township lies within two river watersheds, both flowing into Lake Erie.
 The majority of the township is within the Huron River watershed while the northwestern area of the township is within the Sandusky Bay watershed.

 The majority of the topography of the township includes extremely flat to slightly rolling land; farm fields and small woodlots are in abundance.
 In the far southeast portion of the township, however, the topography becomes rugged with steep cliffs and dense woods near the west branch of the Huron River.
 Some of the cliffs are over 100 ft high.
 There are even some small waterfalls near Peru Center Road and Schaffer Road that are approximately 75 ft high.

 Two state natural areas are located within this township.
 Erie Sand Barrens State Nature Preserve, a 32 acre park in the northwest part of the township, can be accessed from Mason Road and Taylor Road.
 The 296 acre Milan State Wildlife Area in the southeast part of the township can be accessed from State Route 113 and Lovers Lane.